CharlesJub/Notes/Public/A Mind for Numbers.md

 - We procrastinate about things that make us feel uncomfortable.
 But what makes us feel good temporarily isn't necessarily good for us in the long run.
 - Procrastination can be like taking tiny amount of poison.
 If may not seem harmful at the time.
 But the long-term effects can be very damaging.

+## Chapter 6: Zombies Everywhere
+> Habit is an energy saver for us.
+It allows us to free our mind for other types of activities.

+Habits can vary in length from quick seconds to multi-hour tasks.

+Four parts:
+- Cue: Something that primes action
+- Routine: Thing you do when cued
+- Reward: Reason for doing the routine after being cued
+- Belief: Your acceptance of a habit

+> The only place you need to apply will power is to change your reaction to the cue.

+Book: The Procrastination Equation by Piers Steel

+# Left off: It’s particularly important to realize that giving yourself even a small “attaboy” or “attagirl”

 # Recall tomorrow

 # Recall